While we’re yet to see an official announcements from either BUCS or BAFA, the BUCS website tells the story:

 DC first broke news of the Saints’ starting QB’s possible suspension last week.

-The former NCAA Division III Quarterback, Dominic Bona, was suspended from the top tier Finnish Maple League during the summer of 2016 for use of performance enhancing drugs.
+The former NCAA Division III Quarterback, D.B., was suspended from the top tier Finnish Maple League during the summer of 2016 for use of performance enhancing drugs.

-However, Bona was conspicuously absent from the Saints’ most recent two outings, and these are notably the two fixtures for which the Saints have been permitted to keep their wins.
+However, the quarterback was conspicuously absent from the Saints’ most recent two outings, and these are notably the two fixtures for which the Saints have been permitted to keep their wins.

-We’re hearing from sources with information direct from BUCS that the sanctions have been enforced not in direct relation to Bona’s use of PEDs, but rather indirectly.
+We’re hearing from sources with information direct from BUCS that the sanctions have been enforced not in direct relation to the quarterback’s use of PEDs, but rather indirectly.

-The ruling from BUCS is that Durham unknowingly competed for five fixtures with an ineligible player, owing to the fact that Bona was playing in the UK despite still serving a suspension handed down by the Finnish leagues.
+The ruling from BUCS is that Durham unknowingly competed for five fixtures with an ineligible player, owing to the fact that the quarterback was playing in the UK despite still serving a suspension handed down by the Finnish leagues.

 However, as this information was never disclosed to Durham University or the Saints coaching staff, the sanctions have not been counted as ‘voluntary’ walkovers, as they Saints did now knowingly breach BUCS regulations.